Butler’s prescient sci-fi resonates years after her death

 Through the 1980s and ’90s, her readership and reputation grew.
 She became the first science fiction author to receive a MacArthur “genius grant” and her literary honors included Nebula Awards for “Bloodchild” and “Parable of the Talents.”
 She was shy and often reclusive and would describe herself as “A pessimist if I’m not careful, a feminist, a Black, a former Baptist, an oil-and-water combination of ambition, laziness, insecurity, certainty, and drive.”

 Some admirers have personal memories of Butler.
 Not longer before she died, in 2006, she was the keynote speaker at the Gwendolyn Brooks Conference on Black Literature and Creative Writing at Chicago State University.
-Okarafor was among hundreds in the audience.
-She had known Butler for years, dating back to a writers workshop at Clarion College, where she first read Butler and sought her advice, beginning with a phone conversation.
+Okorafor was among hundreds in the audience.
+She had known Butler for years, dating back to a writers workshop where she first read Butler and sought her advice, beginning with a phone conversation.

-This story has been correct to show that the title of Butler’s first book was “The Patternmaster,” not “The Patternist.”
+This story has been correct to show that the title of Butler’s first book was “The Patternmaster,” not “The Patternist,” and corrects the spelling of author’s last name to Okorafor, not Okarafor.